timovaris/timovaris/cv.md

 - Consultancy (e.g. document management process, platform economy, integrations etc.)
 - Leading multicultural development teams
 - Product portfolio and roadmap management

-I have been involved with product management more or less since 2011, and currently I am responsible for our e-services and api.
-Our microservices based e-services are market leader of their field in Finland.

 My experience in software development industry is mostly based in following "business domains":
 - records- and documents management